apache/apisix/docs/en/latest/deployment-modes.md

 #END
 ```

-*WARNING*: When using docker to deploy in standalone mode.
-New environment variables added in `apisix.yaml` while APISIX is running will only take effect after a reload.
+*WARNING*: When using docker to deploy APISIX in standalone mode.
+New environment variables added to `apisix.yaml` while APISIX has been initialized will only take effect after a reload.

 More information about using environment variables can be found [here](./admin-api.md#using-environment-variables).